|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 2012 storm season blog kickoff; Friday outbreak forecast

 It's that time of year again: Can you believe we've made it through another winter?
 Yes, spring severe weather season 2012 has finally arrived!
-March 1 - the beginning of meteorological spring - has and always will be a celebrated date on the calendar for me and most expeditioners alike.
+March 1 - the beginning of meteorological spring - has and always will be a celebrated date on the calendar for me and most storm photographers alike.
 In the coming weeks, winter patterns will become fading memories as we begin the welcome warm-ups, the first greening of trees/grass, and most of all, great storms.
-While the Midwestern USA's severe weather season never truly ends (as we've seen quite evidently this January and February), it is the spring months that provide the long-awaited peak season for photogenic supercells and tornadoes that expeditioners everywhere wait for.
+While the Midwestern USA's severe weather season never truly ends (as we've seen quite evidently this January and February), it is the spring months that provide the long-awaited peak season for photogenic supercells and tornadoes that storm photographers everywhere wait for.

 Meteorological spring starts with an outbreak

 In dramatic fashion and as if right on cue, meteorological spring 2012 is making itself known by severe weather outbreaks - one yesterday (a day early on February 29) and tomorrow, Friday March 2.
 Friday's event has the potential to be a major outbreak of tornadoes across the lower Midwest and South, including Illinois, Indiana, Arkansas, Missouri, Kentucky, Tennesee and Ohio.
 Let's take a quick look the NAM forecast sounding for noon in St. Louis:

 42-hour NAM sounding in KSTL for noon (18z) Friday